elandivar/ui-forge/README.md

 The easiest way to start expanding the default OpenAdmin functionality is to use the Helpers->Scaffold menu on the Admin interace.

+The default username/password is admin/admin.
+Change it immediately after installation!

 ## To-do

 1. In install.py, check if the docker cointainers are already running.